Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 CONSIDER PRIVATE /SHARED AIRPORT TRANSFERS

-During the last Paris transport strikes, taxis were working just fine, but the taxi request was much higher than the offer, and it was necessary to book their services well in advance.
+During the last Paris transport strikes, taxis were working just fine, but the taxi requests were much higher than the offer, and it was necessary to book their services well in advance.
+Taxis to/from the Paris Airports work with a flat rate (from CDG Airport is 56€ /65€ to Right /Left bank and from Orly Airport is 36€ /44€ to Left /Right bank).
+Book your taxi ride with G7, which is the most reliable service in Paris (3607 from a French telephone or directly at their website).

 Book an airport transfer and avoid the strike hassle.
 The good thing about Paris airport transfers is that their price does not change because of a strike, AND their service is not affected by the Paris strikes.
 Whatever happens during a transportation strike in Paris, your driver will be waiting for you at the airport or your hotel.

-Other transfer options:
+Other transfer options: Paris Airports private round-trip transfer

 If your flight is leaving Paris early in the morning, have a look at the hotels near your Paris airport, at least for the last night.